1Hive/disputable-delay-app/docs/user-guide.md

 ### Creating a delayed action

 In this example we have set up the DAO so the voting app can create delayed actions and the delay app can mint tokens.
-This menas that when trying to mint some org tokens, you'll have to create a vote first, which if approved, the action will be delayed for 1 minute.
+This means that when trying to mint some org tokens, you'll have to create a vote first, which if approved, the action will be delayed for 1 minute.

 <p align="center">
     <img src="./resources/delay-script.gif" width="600" />